andywiecko/plotex/README.md

 ## Changing the terminal <a name="terminal"></a>

-To change the termianl use `-t` option
+To change the terminal use `-t` option

 ```
 plotex test.plt -t epslatex
 ```

-which will change terminal set in `default` profilo into `epslatex` gnuplot terminal.
+which will change terminal set in `default` profile into `epslatex` gnuplot terminal.

 ## Ignoring plotex parser <a name="ignore"></a>